 It can be difficult for hard-charging, A-type entrepreneurs to follow the steps above, and it may seem counterintuitive.
 You may even see a short-term impact on your company's sales, but once your customers are trained to go to your team, you'll be able to scale up even further and ultimately maximize the value of your business.

 "Rainmaker" Business Owners are exceptional at rapidly accelerating business growth, but our data suggests they eventually hit a ceiling.
 Revenue stagnates and business value plateaus, forcing owners to confront the Rainmaker’s Dilemma.
-Check out this complimentary resource on how to improve your business value by transforming your operational role.

 Thank you for your time & attention!